Riding on Neelakasham Pachakadal Chuvanna Bhumi

 We have all had similar experiences, where a journey had a profound impact on us, like something opening up within us or letting go of some thought or worry that bothered us for a while.
 It feels liberating, to travel and feel the fresh air.

 Kasi is torn apart by myriad inner conflicts but finds solace in this journey, to soothe his inner restlessness and turmoil.
 His companion in his journey, Suni is what makes the ride worth it for Kasi.
-As a wise man once said, it’s the people you are with that make the journey beautiful not the destination, true right!
+As a wise man once said, it’s the people you are with that make the journey beautiful and not the destination alone, true right?

 The visual brilliance